-We do our best to maintain municipal roads and sidewalks within 24 hours after the end of snowfall.
+We do our best to maintain municipal roads, sidewalks and recreational trails within 24 hours after the end of snowfall.
 It may take longer if weather conditions are severe.

 Remember to clear the way!
 Don’t park on your street until it has been salted or plowed, otherwise your car may be towed.

 The City of Brampton services its roads on a priority system, with arterial roads cleared first, collector roads second, and local roads third.

 Arterial roads (e.g. Bramalea Road, McLaughlin Road):

 - Major traffic corridors for traffic, transit, and emergency services